Laplanda/gitskills/readme.txt

-git has a mutable index called stage git tracks changes creating a new branch is quick haha.
+git has a mutable index called stage git tracks changes creating a new branch is quick AND simple.